 There are three types of data your VPN might record: activity logs, connection logs, and aggregated logs.
-Understanding what type of data falls into these categories is paramount if you’re to effectively protect your privacy.
+Understanding which data falls into each category is the key to protecting your privacy.

 Collecting activity data is the most invasive type of logging.
-It removes any privacy or anonymity benefit that a VPN might otherwise afford.
+It removes any privacy or anonymity benefit that a VPN might otherwise offer.

-Also known as ‘usage logs’, this refers to any data explicitly related to your online activity.
+Also known as “usage logs“, this covers any data explicitly tied to your online activity.

 Activity logs can include: